 There are certain wards that evidence a large surplus of places.
-This is generally where there are major tube or mainline stations (e.g. Chingford Green, Markhouse, Leyton & Leytonstone) as some families, particularly those working families requiring full day-care, will choose to take up childcare in the vicinity of their departure station rather than the ward of their residence.
+This is generally where there are major tube or mainline stations (e.g., Chingford Green, Markhouse, Leyton & Leytonstone) as some families, particularly those working families requiring full day-care, will choose to take up childcare in the vicinity of their departure station rather than the ward of their residence.

-4.3 Known potential place creation opportunities at ward level
+5.3 Known potential place creation opportunities at ward level

-There are a number of early years and childcare place development opportunities currently being developed in partnership between the LA's Early Years, Childcare & Business Development Service and colleagues in Regeneration, Planning, Property and Housing Services.
-They also include feasibility exercises regarding other potential development opportunities.
-It is estimated that these project will create an estimated 487 additional places for under 5's.
+There are a number of early years and childcare place development opportunities currently being developed.
+It is estimated that these projects will create an estimated 487 additional places for under 5's.